-Primogeniture is a system of inheritance where all property is handed down to the first-born son.
-During the Middle Ages in Western Europe, the oldest son the Lord of the Manor would become the Lord himself upon the death of his father, much in the same way that the oldest son of a king would gain the crown.
+Primogeniture is a system of inheritance where all property is handed down to the firstborn son.
+During the Middle Ages in Western Europe, the oldest son of the Lord of the Manor would become the Lord himself upon his father’s death, much in the same way that the oldest son of a king would gain the crown.
 The younger sons would have to find other careers.

 The military was an option for many sons.
 A knight began his training as a young boy and advanced to the rank of squire at about the age of fifteen.
-When the overlord considered the young squire worthy, he was proclaimed a knight, and was entitled to the honorific title “Sir.”
-Knights were expected to be chivalrous.
+When the overlord considered the young squire worthy, he was proclaimed a knight and was entitled to the honorific title Sir.
 Chivalry was a set of rules for honorable behavior followed by the knights.
-The term chivalry now refers to aristocratic display and public ceremony rather than good manners.
+The term now refers to aristocratic display and public ceremony rather than good manners.

-A third option was to acquire a trade.
+Another option was to acquire a trade.
 There were no trade schools in the Middle Ages.
 A father would pay a master to teach his son a trade.
 The boy would become an apprentice and often live with the family of the master tradesman.
-After a period of about seven years, the boy became a journeyman.
-He could now work in his trade and be paid for his work.
-If a journeyman were an expert in his trade, he might create a masterpiece and become a master himself, able to employ apprentices of his own.
+After about seven years, the boy became a journeyman.
+He could now work in his trade and the boy – now a young man – would be paid for his work.
+If a journeyman were an expert in his trade, he might create a masterpiece and become a master himself, able to employ his own apprentices.

-A young woman might look toward marriage in her future.
 A dowry was a present of money, goods, or sometimes land given by a bride’s father to her husband.
 The dowry, however, was for his use, not hers.
 A dowry was thought to make a young girl more attractive to a potential husband.
 A large dowry might make it possible for a young lady to attract a rich landholder.
-Many girls entered the clergy as nuns, while others worked at servants at the manor house.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

 Listen as Mr. Dowling reads this lesson.